gregoiredrion/Corewar/README.md

 Use the make command to compile

 ASM :
-./asm file
+./asm file\
-- There is no flags
 Compiles an asm file int a .cor file

 VM :
 ./corewar gives you usage
-- -v for visual display
+- -v for visual display\
 Compiles .cor file(s) and runs a battle between the champions

 ## Authors :